JCWoodworker/Woodworkers-Companion/README.md

 2. **Develop the tool's features** in its view file
 3. **Add additional files** to the tool's folder as needed (models, helpers, etc.)
 4. **Test independently** using SwiftUI previews

+## Tools

+### Board Foot Calculator

+A comprehensive calculator for woodworkers to calculate board feet for lumber projects.

+**Features:**
+- **Dual Unit Support**: Toggle between Imperial (inches/feet) and Metric (cm) measurements
+- **Quarters System**: Imperial thickness uses industry-standard quarters (4/4, 8/4, etc.)
+- **Length Flexibility**: Toggle between feet and inches for Imperial length measurements
+- **Flexible Pricing Options**:
+  - **Per Board Foot**: Calculate based on volume (thickness × width × length)
+  - **Linear**: Calculate based on length only (great for trim, molding, etc.)
+- **Individual Board Pricing**: Each board can have its own price and pricing type
+- **Price Persistence**: Price persists across board entries until changed
+- **Multiple Board Management**: Add different boards with different prices to calculate total project cost
+- **Running Totals**: Automatically calculates total board feet and total cost
+- **Export/Share**: Export calculations as formatted text for sharing or saving

+**How to Use:**
+1. Select your preferred unit system (Imperial or Metric)
+2. Choose pricing type:
+   - **Per Board Foot**: For dimensioned lumber (shows thickness and width inputs)
+   - **Linear**: For linear materials like trim (hides thickness and width inputs)
+3. Enter board dimensions:
+   - Thickness (only for Per Board Foot pricing; quarters for Imperial, cm for Metric)
+   - Width (only for Per Board Foot pricing; inches for Imperial, cm for Metric)
+   - Length (feet or inches for Imperial using the toggle; cm for Metric)
+   - Quantity
+4. Enter price (optional - persists for subsequent boards until changed)
+5. Tap "Add Board" to add to your list
+6. View individual board costs and totals in the summary section
+7. Export or share your calculations when done

+**Files:**
+- `BoardFootCalculatorView.swift` - Main UI
+- `BoardFootModels.swift` - Data models and calculation logic
+- `BoardFootViewModel.swift` - State management

 ## Color Extensions